buxtronix/glowforge-psu/breakout-pcb/README.md

 the variant with contacts on the same side to go to the control board.
 [Digikey link to 100mm length](https://www.digikey.com.au/en/products/detail/molex/0151670471/3281724)

-Longer lengths should work and means you may be able to run the machine with the supply outside it.
+Longer lengths should also work and means you may be able to run the machine with the supply outside it.